The new Section 199A deduction requires taxpayers to identify the individual trades or businesses they receive income from.

 Note: $2 million represents only 8% of the $25 million combined revenues.

 For trades or businesses with more than $25 million in sales, de minimis specified service trade or business activity means less than 5%.
-For example, a $30 million pet food manufacturing and consulting business that includes $2 million of consulting counts as two trades or businesses: a $28 million pet food business and a $2 million consulting business.
+For example, a $40 million pet food manufacturing and consulting business that includes $1.9 million of consulting also counts $40 million non-SSTB business.

 Ignore Ancillary Embedded Consulting

-A related point: If your non-SSTB business provides some consulting to customers when selling its products or other services, that doesn’t count as consulting.
+A related point: If your non-SSTB business provides some consulting to customers when selling its products or other services, that doesn’t count as “specified services” consulting.

 The one wrinkle here: The firm can’t separately bill for consulting, and the customer can’t separately purchase the consulting.